RohitSoni906068/CGenesis/04_If-Else_Practice_Problems/README.md

 By completing these practice problems, you will:

-- ✅ **Master Conditional Logic**: Gain proficiency with `if`, `else if`, `else`, and logical operators
+- ✅ **Master Conditional Logic**: Gain proficiency with `if`, `else if`, `else`, and logical operators.
-- ✅ **Develop Problem-Solving Skills**: Learn to break complex problems into manageable steps
+- ✅ **Develop Problem-Solving Skills**: Learn to break complex problems into manageable steps.
-- ✅ **Build Programming Confidence**: Practice with real-world scenarios and edge cases
+- ✅ **Build Programming Confidence**: Practice with real-world scenarios and edge cases.
-- ✅ **Think Like a Developer**: Develop logical reasoning and algorithmic thinking
+- ✅ **Think Like a Developer**: Develop logical reasoning and algorithmic thinking.

 ---